Benji Olson

-Benjamin Dempsey Olson (born June 5, 1975) is an American former college and professional American football player who was a guard in the National Football League (NFL) for ten seasons.
-He played college football for the University of Washington and earned All-American honors.
-He was drafted by the NFL's Tennessee Oilers in the fifth round of the 1998 NFL Draft and played his entire 10-year career with the Tennessee organization.
+Benjamin Dempsey Olson (born June 5, 1975) is an American former professional football player who was a guard for 10 seasons in the National Football League (NFL).
+He played college football for the Washington Huskies, earning consensus All-American honors in 1996.
+He was selected by the Tennessee Oilers in the fifth round of the 1998 NFL draft and played his entire career with the Tennessee organization.

-Early years
+Early life

 Olson was born in Bremerton, Washington.
 He attended South Kitsap High School in Port Orchard, Washington, and was a letterman in high school football, wrestling and track and field for the South Kitsap Wolves.
 In football, as a senior, he was named as second-team All-USA selection by USA Today.
 In track and field, he was third at the state championship meet as a junior and fourth as a senior.

 College career

 Olson attended the University of Washington and played for the Washington Huskies football team from 1994 to 1997.
 As a junior in 1996, he was recognized as a consensus first-team All-American at guard.
 As a senior in 1997, he was a first-team All-America selection by the Associated Press and the Walter Camp Foundation.